sipsuru/fiddler-everywhere-patch-automated/README.md

 ## Get Started.

  > [!IMPORTANT]
+ > Failing to download Yukihana Patch for 5.17.0 + (Because continuous release & latest release didn't contain windows patches), is fixed now.

+ > [!IMPORTANT]
  > Not patching 5.17.0+ when you trigger from "Custom Version - Workflow Dispatch" is Fixed now!

+ > [!TIP]
+ > You must always check if your fork is up to date so no fails.

  > [!NOTE]
  > Only for Windows!